burlacenko/burlacenko.github.io/Bank/README.md

 To try a live version, click <a href="https://burlacenko.github.io/Bank/index.html">here</a>.
 To try it locally, fork and clone the project and then open <strong>index.html</strong> in the browser.

 ## Roadmap of future improvements
-- [ ] create Account Statement card
-- [ ] specific format and `advanced requirements` for fields in Create Account (name, email, passoword)
+- [ ] specific format and `advanced requirements` for fields in Create Account (name: minimum of 2 words, email mask: prefix@domain.ext, password: minimum of 8 + special characters)
 - [ ] splash/intro screen
 - [ ] login needs to check if user already exists and load previously saved data
 - [ ] create account needs to check if user already exists and deny new account